thelucid/front_matter/README.md

 To parse a string or file containing front matter, use the following methods.
 See API dicumentation for details on what arguments can be passed:

-* FrontMatter.parse — new parser from a string.
+* RubyMatter.parse — new parser from a string.
-* FrontMatter.read — new parser from a file.
+* RubyMatter.read — new parser from a file.
-* FrontMatter.test — test string for front matter.
+* RubyMatter.test — test string for front matter.
-* FrontMatter.language — extract language from a
+* RubyMatter.language — extract language from a
   string containing front matter.

 ### Stringify

 To stringify `data`, `content` and optional `excerpt`, using YAML (default) or JSON front matter, use the following methods.
 See API dicumentation for details on what arguments can be passed:

-* FrontMatter.stringify — stringify `data`, `content` and optional `excerpt`.
+* RubyMatter.stringify — stringify `data`, `content` and optional `excerpt`.

 ## Development